What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: Dressing Field Method: Dressed fields and spaces

-Relatedly, notice that, with $\upphi$-dependent dressing fields, the DFM has a very natural \emph{relational} interpretation: The~dressed fields $\upphi^{u[\upphi ]}= \{A^{u[A, \vphi]}, \vphi^{u[A, \vphi]}\}$ represent the \emph{gauge-invariant} (``physical") \emph{relations} among the d.o.f. embedded in the bare fields $\upphi=\{A, \vphi\}$: they are ``relational observables".
-See \cite{JTF-Ravera2024c,JTF-Ravera2024gRGFT}.
-In other words, the dressed fields \eqref{dressed-fields} formally implement the \emph{internal point-coincidence argument} discussed in section \ref{The generalized hole argument}, and are immune to the \emph{internal hole argument}.
-Observe that this is achieved at the kinematical level.
+Relatedly, notice that with $\upphi$-dependent dressing fields, the DFM has a very natural \emph{relational} interpretation.
+The~dressed fields $\upphi^{u[\upphi ]}= \{A^{u[A, \vphi]}, \vphi^{u[A, \vphi]}\}$ can be understood as resulting from a reshuffling of the d.o.f. of the ``bare" fields $\upphi$, which mixes physical d.o.f. and non-physical pure gauge modes, whereby pure gauge modes are eliminated.
+Said otherwise, some of the internal d.o.f. of the bare fields $\upphi$ are used (in $u[\upphi]$) to ``coordinatize" the remaining internal d.o.f. of $\upphi$ (yielding $\upphi^{u[\upphi]}$), invariantly~so.
+The dressed fields \eqref{dressed-fields} thus represent the \emph{gauge-invariant} \emph{relations} co-defining the physical internal d.o.f. embedded in bare fields $\upphi=\{A, \vphi\}$, they are ``relational variables".
+Furthermore, insofar as dressed fields $\upphi^{u[\upphi]}$ achieve gauge invariance relationally---whereby physical internal field d.o.f. coordinatize, even co-define, each other---they formally implement the \emph{internal point-coincidence argument} as discussed in section \ref{The generalized hole argument}, and are thus immune to the \emph{internal hole argument}.
+See \cite{JTF-Ravera2024gRGFT} for further discussion of this point, illustrating it in the simple case of scalar ($\CC$-) electrodynamics (section 5.2.7).
+Notably, all this is achieved already at the kinematical level.

 The dynamics of the theory being specified by a Lagrangian $L(\upphi)=L(A, \varphi)$ that is $\H_\textbf{loc}$-quasi-invariant, eq. \eqref{Sym-L}, given a dressing field $u$, by the DFM rule of thumb one defines the~\emph{dressed~Lagrangian}